hepplerj/jasonheppler.org/content/blog/2022-11-23-booklook/index.md

 ---
-title: "Running my reading log"
+title: "Running my Reading Log"
 date: "2022-11-23T22:09:04-06:00"
 slug: "booklook-script"
-categories:
-- reading
-- web
+lede: "How I manage my reading log."
+tags: [reading, web]
 ---

 At various moments I've recorded my reading habits using LibraryThing and then Goodreads.
 I'm not particularly good at making sure everything gets recorded (especially since, as a scholar, I also dig into portions of books that I'm not sure _really_ rise to the level of "I've read this").
 But I do like keeping this log of information, but I'm less keen to feed that information to Amazon or Google.